-- 1/2 recipe pie dough (see Pâte Brisée recipe)
+- 1 recipe pie dough, enough for one bottom crust (see Pâte Brisée recipe)

 - 2 medium shallots, thinly sliced